 Choose your marinades carefully, as their chemical reaction with the meat protein can impact meat texture.
 Acidic marinades can sometimes toughen foods, while enzymatic marinades can break down the surface proteins so effectively that the meat actually becomes mushy.
 To prepare an acidic marinade that won't result in toughness, start with one part juice, vinegar or wine, and four parts oil.
 When using enzymatic marinades, avoid marinating for long periods of time.
 And if it's tenderizing you're after, use a dairy-based marinade.
 The calcium activates enzymes in the meat that help break down proteins and make the meat more tender.

 Be creative with your marinades!
 Add herbs and spices, vegetables, fruits, Worcestershire sauce, soy sauce, or whatever ingredients sound appealing.
 Marinating times should be based on the type of food you're preparing -- fish fillets need to marinate only for a few minutes, while chicken, lamb and other meats can soak for several hours.

 This citrusy Lemon Marinade is great for getting vegetables, tofu, chicken or fish ready for the grill.

 Part of what makes grilling so appealing is the delicious, sultry, smoky flavor it imparts in the food.
 Many enthusiasts use wood chips to enhance and control this flavor.

-Alder: light-flavored smoke that complements salmon, fish,
+Alder: light-flavored smoke that complements salmon, fish, and poultry

 Almond: nutty, sweet flavor that goes well with all meats